 Marina C. Gruber defends employers in single-plaintiff, multi-plaintiff, and class action employment litigation, and before administrative agencies and in arbitration.
-Marina represents employers on all aspects of employment law, including discrimination, harassment, retaliation, wrongful termination, and wage and hour claims.
-She advises on prevailing wage compliance under state and federal law, employee termination risk assessment, wage and hour compliance, leaves of absence, and disability accommodation.
+Marina represents employers on all aspects of labor and employment law, including discrimination, harassment, retaliation, wrongful termination, wage and hour claims, traditional labor relations matters, and prevailing wage compliance under state and federal law.
+She advises on employee termination risk assessment, wage and hour compliance, leaves of absence, and disability accommodation.

 Cornell Law School, 2010, J.D.

 University of California, Berkeley, 2006, B.A.

 US Court of Appeals for the Ninth Circuit

 US District Court for the Northern District of California